SERG-Delft/desosa2019/chapters/gutenberg/index.md

 ### Standardization of Design

 Within Gutenberg, all content has the same internal structure called a `block`.
 Blocks are hierarchical units, meaning that each block can be a parent or child to another block.
 Within Gutenberg, it is possible to create custom blocks.
 To ensure the compatibility of these blocks with the parser and serializer, each block needs to have the same software design.
-Below, we briefly discuss the most important parts of this design, a complete overview of the internal block structure is shown in Figure 5.
+Below, we briefly discuss the most important parts of this design, a complete overview of the internal block structure is shown in the figure below.

 1.  `plugin.php`: this file contains the plugin information needed to retrieve a block and list it as an available plugin in the plugin library of Gutenberg.
 2.  `init.php` this file is use to enqueue all JavaScript and CSS files.
 To achieve this, Gutenberg has two hooks: `enqueue_block_assets` on the frontend and `enqueue_block_editor_assets` on the backend.